 Quel Amour!
 (Annick Goutal)- A surprising choice for me, as the fruity element is quite prominent.
 But those are lovely red fruit (yet I dislike Goutal's Petite Cherie), the official notes says something about currants, but to me it's pomegranate beautifully blended with rose and peony.
 It's an intoxicating sunny fragrance with an incredible staying power on my skin.

 Eau d'Hadrien (Annick Goutal)- Lemon and Cypress, fun and uncomplicated.
 Wonderful to wear first thing in the morning before doing stuff around the house.
 It has no staying power unless layered with something else.
 My little discovery is how good it is combined with Serge Luten's Un Bois Vanille.

 Nuit du Hadrien (Annick Goutal)- Hadrien's grown-up, wickedly sexy sister.
-It's definitely very ambery and lasts much longer.
-I think I'll be wearing it quite often for fall mornings.
+My choice for a fall morning.

 Monyette Paris- Everyone is more beautiful when wearing this.
-One of my staples this summer, as I've predicted here.
+One of my staples this summer, just as I've predicted.

 The Heart is Deceitful Above All things (Yosh)- A stupid name for a very beautiful scent.
-Wood, something earthy and vanilla make this one indescribable.
-I'm still using the sample, but the decision has already been made.
-I need a full bottle.
+Wood, fig, damp earth and vanilla make this one indescribable.
+I bought a bottle before finishing up the sample because I couldn't bear to part with it.

 Neroli by L'Occitane- This is a much maligned fragrance (just read the reviews on makeupalley.com and see what I mean).
 People either love it or hate it with a white hot passion.
 I used to be obsessed with it and still wear it often and never fail to get compliments.

 Jil Sander No. 4- Another womanly floral-oriental with a blazing sillage and a strong staying power.
 I love the elegance and sophistication.
 And it calls to be worn with black tailored clothes.